History of Indiana in Timeline

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 5,449 homeless people in Indiana.

-In 2022, the Indiana Department of Education reported the state's overall graduation rate was 86.7%, which is down one percent from 2021.
+In 2022, the Indiana Department of Education reported that the state's overall graduation rate was 86.7%, down one percent from 2021.

-In 2022, the rate of Indiana high school students attending college fell to 53%, a significant decline from 65% in 2017.
+In 2022, the rate of Indiana high school students attending college fell to 53%, a significant decline from 65% in 2017, with widening gaps for ethnic minorities and low-income families.

 In 2023, the University of Notre Dame had the seventh largest endowment among private postsecondary institutions in the U.S. (11th overall).